-Charities have somewhat different needs when it comes to volunteers.
+Charities depend on volunteers.
+However, they have conflicting needs when it comes to those volunteers.
 They must recruit volunteers by being friendly and welcoming.
-However, Nonprofit organizations also need to be careful about who volunteers for them.
+But on the other hand, charities also need to be careful about choosing those volunteers.

-There are many horror stories about inadequately vetted volunteers causing harm to a nonprofit's clients, especially when there are at-risk populations such as children or the elderly.
+There are many horror stories about inadequately vetted volunteers harming a nonprofit's clients, especially when there are at-risk populations such as children or the elderly.

-To protect the organization and the volunteers, a complete volunteer application form should be one of the first steps in your volunteer recruitment process.
+To protect the organization and volunteers, a volunteer application should be one of the first steps in your volunteer recruitment process.

-Your organization, including its staff, and board members could be held responsible for illegal acts of volunteers unless there are adequate safeguards and supervision.
+Your organization, including its staff and board members, could be held responsible for illegal acts of volunteers unless there are adequate safeguards and supervision.
 Also, volunteers could be personally liable should they cause injury in the course of their volunteer work.

 It is tough sometimes to put volunteers who only want to help through the hassle of background checks and application forms, but this is an issue that should not be neglected.

 You can quickly make your application friendlier and welcoming for volunteers by writing some introductory paragraphs that explain what your organization does, its mission, who you serve, and the contributions of your many volunteers.

 Summarize some of the roles your volunteers fulfill, the training they receive, and how you make volunteering fun.
 After all, you want to recruit energized and happy volunteers.
 Your application will ask for some pretty serious information, so start with a friendly face.

-Nonprofits should check with legal counsel about necessary safeguards and to help draft or approve its volunteer application forms.
+Nonprofits should check with legal counsel about necessary safeguards and help draft or approve the volunteer application form.

-Those forms vary from organization to organization but typically have the following components.
+Those forms vary from organization to organization but typically include at least some of the following components.
 Pick and choose elements depending on the nature of your work and the population you serve.

 - Contact information, including an email address

-- Birth Date and social security number (necessary for background checks or credit checks)
+- Social security number (only necessary for background or credit checks)

-- Emergency contact; the relationship of the contact, address and phone #
+- Emergency contact, the relationship of the contact, address, and phone number

 - Previous work or volunteer experience